mwalmsley/gatsby-starter-lumen/content/posts/2024-04-05--Scaling-Laws-for-Galaxy-Images-Zoobot-v2.md

 I often call Zoobot a foundation model [^1].
 But after my talks, people often say: "Zoobot works, but it's not really a *foundation* model.
 It's too tiny!
 Foundation models should have billions of parameters.
 What happens if you make it bigger?"

-Like literally every AI researcher in the world, I enjoy training big models.
-Of course I tried making Zoobot bigger.
-I found it didn't help much, and left it at that.
+Like literally every AI researcher in the world, I enjoy training big models. *Of course* I tried making Zoobot bigger.
+It didn't help much.
 I might even go further and say

 **"There is no evidence that bigger AI models work better in astronomy"**

-It's clear that big models do better when fueled by limitless labelled data (think billions of Instagram image/hashtags pairs, or web-scraped images with alt-text).
-But computer vision papers in astronomy work with thousands of labelled images, not billions.
+It's clear that big models do better when fueled by limitless labelled data (think billions of web-scraped images with alt-text).
+But astronomers work with thousands of labelled images, not billions.
 Even ImageNet, with 1.3M images, is about four times larger than the largest astronomy equivalent (GZ DESI).
-I think that's why there are no papers showing a convincing[^2] improvement from (for example) large vision transformer models in astronomy.
+I think that's why there are no astronomy papers showing a convincing[^2] improvement from (say) large vision transformers.

 But if data is the limiting factor - what if we scaled that as well?

 ## Pretraining Experiments

 I spent (insert silly amount of time here) pulling together a dataset of 800k+ galaxies with 100M+ Galaxy Zoo volunteer annotations.
 That's more than half of all human galaxy annotations ever collected.
-Then I trained models to predict the volunteer annotations.
+Then I trained models to predict those annotations.
 I systematically worked through every popular architecture (ConvNexT, EffNetV2, MaxViT, etc.) and every model size, from 1M to 200M parameters.
 I then I did it twice more for error bars.

 Here's what I found.

 #### Adding data predictably improves performance for every model

 We expect that more labels help.
 What's interesting is that the amount of improvement for each label added is *totally predictable*.
-For every architecture and every model size, we see an almost-identical power law relationship between labels and performance.
+For every architecture, we see an almost-identical power law relationship between labels and performance.
 This means we can predict how much our models will improve as we add new labels.

 Each time we double the training data, we get the same improvement in performance.
 But we can't keep doubling training data; this paper used more than half of all the annotations ever collected.
 There's not much left to add!

 #### Bigger models do better, up to a point

-When we use a quarter of our dataset, training bigger models does almost no better; they just quickly overfit, as you'd expect.
+When we use a quarter of our dataset, training bigger models does almost no better: they overfit.
 But our full dataset provides enough labelled galaxies to meaningfully train models up to around 100M parameters.
 Our best models (ConvNeXT-Base and MaxViT-Base) outperform the small (5M) EfficientNetB0 model used for GZ DECaLS and GZ DESI.

-Beyond around 100M parameters, we start quickly overfitting again.
+Beyond around 100M parameters, we start overfitting again.
 We could add some tricks like learning rate scheduling, aggressive regularization, etc., but it's clear that we can't scale indefinitely and expect better performance "for free".

 #### More data helps every task, but more parameters help only some tasks

-Because we're training to predict many different Galaxy Zoo questions (88 in total) we can measure performance for each question.
-Adding data improves performance on every question (remember the power law above? that applies to individual questions!) but adding parameters only helps for some questions (possibly the more subjectively challenging ones).
+We can measure performance separately for each of our Galaxy Zoo questions (88 in total).
+Adding data improves performance on every question.
+Remember the power law above?
+That applies to individual questions!
+But adding parameters only helps for some questions (possibly the more subjectively challenging ones).

 This is subtly different from the typical view that models are either data-limited or parameter-limited.
 Our models are data-limited for *all* questions and parameter-limited for *some* questions.